CphBusCosSem2/week9-14-Project-part-1/arch-Javadoc.md

 Documenting how the major classes work together can often be illustrated using a sequence diagram.

 ## Overview documentation
-The overview documentation should say how the various packages work together, and perhaps how key classes provide the coupling between the packages.
+The overview documentation should say how the various packages work together, and how key classes provide the coupling between the packages.